morrisonak/Remix-Shadcn-Portfolio/README.md

 ## Features

 - Server-side rendering with Remix for optimized performance
-- Responsive design using ShadCN UI components
+- Responsive design using Shadcn/UI
 - Easy-to-use data fetching and routing mechanisms
 - Built-in styling with Tailwind CSS
 - Simple navigation and routing setup